dcoeurjo/lectureDG/source/c-intro.rst

 * *Manifold* cf later
 * *Quality*

-  * distance to samples (which métrique ? how to be robust to noise ?...)
+  * distance to samples (which metric ? how to be robust to noise ?...)
   * Smoothness of the reconstruction
   * Geometrical and topological certificate of the  reconstruction
 * ...